apitoolkit/.github/SECURITY.md

 # Security Policy

-**Please do not report security vulnerabilities through public GitHub issues.**
+> [!IMPORTANT]
+> **Please do not report security vulnerabilities through public GitHub issues**.
 We take all security vulnerabilities seriously and will acknowledge your contributions.

 For security issues, kindly email us at `hello@apitoolkit.io` with the following information to help us triage your report more quickly: